Ramping up for the holidays: How to excel at handling higher customer service demands

 Boost agent engagement

 With a team in place to effectively manage customer service demand, companies are left with a new dilemma: How to keep staff motivated throughout the holiday season.

-Many companies may also choose to re-deploy customer service team members to other functions, and for outsourcers like TELUS International, to other accounts.
+Many companies may also choose to re-deploy customer service team members to other functions, and for CX partners like TELUS International, to other accounts.
 Even if seasonal workers only stick around on a temporary basis, they can have a lasting effect on your customers’ perception of your business and brand.